UP PEN DOWN

 2015 - Workshop Up Pen Down at la Balsamine theater during the “Quinzaine numérique”

-For this 2 day workshop OSP invited Adva Zakai to reinterpret a workshop originially organised at ESAD Valence.
+For this two day workshop OSP invited artist, dancer and choreographer Adva Zakai to reinterpret a workshop originially organised at Valence in 2012.
 And took as a starting point the relation between typographic movement and code.
 We started by executing simple commands or computer code ― walking on the lines a computer would have drawn.
 We quickly tried to develop movements through more abstract ways.
 In a exercice, movement rules were regulating the move of a groupe of people, in other each participant was inventing its own movement rules that other participants had to decode.
 Rapidly we developed a new game of coding and decoding.

-2016 - Workshop Metahoguet at La Maison du Livre in the frame of the Saison numérique s, OSP invited Adva Zakai as a professional performance artist, close to us.
+2016 - Workshop Metahoguet at La Maison du Livre in the frame of the Saison numériques.

 Hosted by La Maison du Livre a digital a typeface was drawn collaboratively using Metapost in a two day workshop.
 Metapost is a specialized programming language developed for parametric drawing.
 As letters were drawn using code rather than manipulating a preview through a graphical interface we could draw together live and simultaneously through a collaborative text editor, Etherpad.
 During the workshop this shared pad was projected in parallel with its graphical interpretation.
 This way all the participants could contribute with their letter(s) being aware of the evolution of the letters drawn by the others.